Discover the approach of functional medicine to Acne to solve it for good.

 - Get your hormones tested.
 See your doctor and get your hormone levels tested as a bare minimum.
 Consider the more comprehensive urinary hormone test through a functional medicine practitioner.

 - Get a holistic assessment by a functional medicine practitioner.
 Understanding the root cause and drivers of your acne is the first step to acne resolution.

 Our clinic regularly treats patients with stubborn acne by using the functional medicine approach to acne.
-This approach is personalised to every person, because each person is completely unique in terms of their body chemistry, diet, genetics and lifestyle.
+This approach is personalised to every person because each person is entirely unique in terms of their body chemistry, diet, genetics and lifestyle.

 So, having a healthcare practitioner assess your overall health, perhaps run a few tests to check your hormones, or determine whether your diet and lifestyle are causing your acne, can solve your acne problem and get rid of acne for good.